andrena/junit5-workshop-et-ka-2018/files/extensions.md

 	@Override
 	public Object resolveParameter(ParameterContext parameterContext, ExtensionContext extensionContext)
 			throws ParameterResolutionException {
-		// return a different int for Each Parameter by using Store to save the nextInt to return Store store = extensionContext.getStore(ExtensionContext.Namespace.create(getClass(), extensionContext));
+		// return a different int for Each Parameter starting with the value of the GreaterThan annotation or 1 (if no Annotation is there) by using Store to remember values that were already used
+		Store store = extensionContext.getStore(ExtensionContext.Namespace.create(getClass(), extensionContext));

 		@SuppressWarnings("unchecked")